-Everything you need to know can be learned online for free.
+Everything you need to know can be learned online.
 Everything that is, except experience, which you will also need.
-To help you get started I have created some structured courses you can follow.
+To help you get started I have created a list of online courses you can take.

 Everyones path will be different.
 In my experience the path is usually a curvy line involving many side quests and setbacks.